CSSLab/reddit-music/readme.md

 consists of all artists shared more than 20 times alongside their respective *social genres* (discussed below).

 ## Reddit embedding
 To study artists we relied on the Reddit embedding designed in previous work [1].
-The embedding is available in `data/reddit-master-metadata` and `data/reddit-master-vectors`.
+The embedding we used has not been released yet, but can be remade using a method similar to that in the previous work..
 The vectors consist of the 150-dimension Reddit embedding and the metadata provides some statistics about each subreddit.

 ## Embedding artists into Reddit space to create *social genres*